 A couple of weeks ago, well actually now a month ago, we had the IFCA Convention, the National Convention for the Independent Fundamental Churches of America.
 We've received an awful lot of mail from people who attended the convention.
 Here's one letter that should encourage you.

-The word "excel," perisson, means to overflow, it means to abound, to be over and above and around, to exist in full quantity, to be advanced, to be abundantly supplied.
+The word "excel," perisseuō, means to overflow, it means to abound, to be over and above and around, to exist in full quantity, to be advanced, to be abundantly supplied.
 The word in a modified form can mean extraordinary, surpassing.
 It is even used in a comparative way in 1 Corinthians 8:8, translated by the word "better."
-I want you to be extraordinary, I want you to excel still more...that is a comparative, intensive, I want you to excel to a higher degree, I want you to excel to a greater extent.
+I want you to be extraordinary.
+I want you to excel still more.
+That is a comparative, intensive, I want you to excel to a higher degree, I want you to excel to a greater extent.

 So here is the heart of Paul calling his church to excellence, to excelling in a life of spiritual service that was everything God would want it to be.
 Now this isn't unfamiliar ground for Paul.
 He did this repeatedly.
 He told the Corinthians they should be always abounding in the work of the Lord.
 He told the Corinthians again in the second letter, chapter 8 verse 7, that they ought to be abounding in the grace of giving.
 He told the Philippians in chapter 1 and verse 9 that their love needed to abound still more and more.